apache/openwhisk/docs/actions-nodejs.md

   ```

   Note that the action in the example uses the JavaScript `request` library to make an HTTP request to the Yahoo Weather API, and extracts fields from the JSON result.
-  See the Javascript [reference](#reference) for the Node.js packages available in the runtime environment.
+  See the JavaScript [reference](#reference) for the Node.js packages available in the runtime environment.

   This example also shows the need for asynchronous actions.
 The action returns a Promise to indicate that the result of this action is not available yet when the function returns.
 Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `resolve()` function.